 What Do Respiratory Therapy Technician Do?

-Position Description Provide respiratory care under the direction of respiratory therapists and physicians.
+Career Description Provide respiratory care under the direction of respiratory therapists and physicians.

-Qualities of a Respiratory Therapy Technician
+What a Respiratory Therapy Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.